 – Carnelian (only when PvE tanking): Taunts are active.
 You generate additional threat

 The hatchet deals slash damage.
-Therefore, the hatchet’s attacks are strong against the Angry Earth enemy types, and weak against the Ancient enemy type.
-This makes the hatchet an ideal weapon to utilize in an expedition such as the Garden of Genesis, but not so effective in The Lazarus Instrumentality.
-Slash damage is neutral, and does normal damage, against the Corrupted, Lost, Varangian, and beast enemy types.
+Therefore, the hatchet’s attacks are strong against the Angry Earth enemy types.
+This makes the hatchet an ideal weapon to utilize in an expedition such as the Garden of Genesis.
 You can check our Damage Type vs Mob Type Quick reference guide for a full list of damage type vs enemy type strengths and weaknesses.

 That Concludes our New World Hatchet Guide.
 For more on where to level your Hatchet, check out our Weapon Leveling Locations.